On this page:

-- applying OTC topical corticosteroid preparations or taking prescription oral corticosteroids
+- Applying over-the-counter (OTC) topical corticosteroid preparations or taking prescription oral corticosteroids.

-- if there is pus, soft yellow scabs, or tenderness on the rash
+- There is pus, soft yellow scabs, or tenderness on the rash.

-- if the rash spreads to your eyes, mouth, genital area, or covers more than one-fourth of your skin area
+- The rash spreads to your eyes, mouth, genital area, or covers more than one-fourth of your skin area.

-- if the rash is not improving within a few weeks
+- The rash is not improving within a few weeks.

 This article appears on FDA’s Consumer Updates page, which features the latest on all FDA-regulated products.